 1. Send user input to the ROR API

 As the user types their affiliation, send the input to the ROR API.
-We recommend using affiliation parameter search for the most accurate results.
-It's also possible to use query parameter search, however, because this approach searches the entire ROR record, it may return many non-relevant results.
+We recommend using query parameter search, as it's the quickest and most responsive approach.

 2. Parse results

 Results are ordered based on matching score, so the most relevant results will appear at the beginning of the result set.
 Responses are paginated; a maximum of 20 results are returned on the first page.
 Searches may return many results, so it's not typically useful to retrieve the entire result set.